 Recall that the Killing form (and hence any of the other normalizations we use for the inner product) restricted to $\mathfrak{k}$ is negative definite, and that any automorphism of $\mathfrak{k}$ automatically preserves the Killing form since it is defined by a matrix trace of compositions of brackets.
 Hence the construction of $G_\mathfrak{k}$ from $\mathfrak{k}$ follows exactly the procedure from \S \ref{sec:specialization-outline}.

-Here $\mathfrak{osp}(1|2)$ uses notation from \S\ref{sec:sosp12}, and for other groups fundamental weights are ordered as in they are in SM's QuantumGroups Mathematica package \cite{QuantumGroups}.
+Here $\mathfrak{osp}(1|2)$ uses notation from \S\ref{sec:sosp12}, and for other groups fundamental weights are ordered as they are in KM's quantum groups Mathematica package \cite{QuantumGroups}.
 In each case the representation is the adjoint representation.
 Also recall from \S\ref{sec:comparing} that we choose $q=q_S$ in our quantum group conventions.

 \begin{proposition} Suppose that $\mathfrak{k}$ is the compact form of an Exceptional Lie algebra that is not $\mathfrak{osp}(1|2)$.
 Then there is a full and dominant functor $\mathsf{Exc}_{\mathbb{C},\lambda} \rightarrow \mathrm{Rep}(G_\mathfrak{k})$. \end{proposition}